NEFSC/READ-SSB-Lee-project-templates/README.md

 Look on my code, ye Mighty, and despair!

 # Cloning from Github and other setup
 Min-Yang is using Rstudio to write .Rmd or .md documentation.
 He is also using Rstudio's git version control to commit/push/pull from github.
 It works reasonably well.
 You will also need to install git.
+You might need to create a personal access token and save it using gitcreds: gitcreds_set()

 The easist thing to do is to clone this repository to a place on your computer.
 [Here's a starting guide](https://cfss.uchicago.edu/setup/git-with-rstudio/).
 Don't put spaces in the name.
 Cloning the repository will set up many, but not all of the folders.